 Parent & Student Information

-Dual-enrollment at SWCC provides high school students with an opportunity to get a head start on their college education.
-Students can take college level courses that meet both high school and college requirements.
-This unique program allows students to shorten their time to college graduation and save on the cost of the college-level courses.
+Dual enrollment at SWCC provides high school students with an opportunity to get a head start on their college education.
+Students can take college-level courses that meet both high school and college requirements.
+This unique program allows students to shorten their time to college graduation and save on the cost of college-level courses.